 They are sworn under oath by a career federal agent.

-Of course, she's been in the forefront of break breaking many of these stories.
+Sarah Carter, investigative reporter with the Fox News Channel, of course, she's been in the forefront of breaking many of these stories.

-Uh his book is now just a couple of weeks now away from being uh sent out to bookstores everywhere.
+Greg Jarrett, Fox News legal analyst, his book is now just a couple of weeks now away from being sent out to bookstores everywhere.

-There's a link on Hannity.com, and it's called The Russia Hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.
+There's a link on Hannity.com, and it's called The Russia Hoax, The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump.

 DeSantis, why didn't he recuse himself?

-But in my book, I go through the law and the code of professional responsibility that demands Rosenstein uh recuse himself.
+But in my book, I go through the law and the code of professional responsibility that demands Rosenstein recuse himself.

-Uh and the fact is he is now prosecutor, investigator, judge, and jury all rolled into one, and that is absolutely prohibited, and it is a mandatory disqualification, and yet he refuses to do it.
+And the fact is, he is now prosecutor, investigator, judge, and jury all rolled into one, and that is absolutely prohibited.

-Well, then that raises the issue of the legitimacy, and and this is being argued by these 13, quote Russia bot companies that Robert Mueller never thought would ever show up in court.
+And this is being argued by these 13, quote, Russia bot companies that Robert Mueller never thought would ever show up in court.

 Well, it turns out those companies are now being represented by a powerful and effective attorney.

-They just had an 80-page submission to the court saying that the entire investigation is illegitimate, and he took a different tact than the Manafort lawyers did.
+They just had an 80-page submission to the court saying that the entire investigation is illegitimate.

-And what I find fascinating about this is it raises the entire legitimacy when you have Peter Strck at the heart of the Clinton, literally aiding Hillary Clinton and a betting Hillary Clinton and putting the fix in in her investigation, the same people are so anti-Trump uh right then thereafter, begin going after Donald Trump, and we believe it probably started even earlier than that.
+When you have Peter Strzok at the heart of the Clinton, literally aiding Hillary Clinton and abetting Hillary Clinton and putting the fix in in her investigation, the same people are so anti-Trump right then thereafter begin going after Donald Trump.

-And that raises the question of the whole legitimacy of the investigation from the get-go, because I think an argument can be made, and I'm asking you legally here, can you say it was tainted from the beginning?
+And that raises the question of the whole legitimacy of the investigation from the get-go, because I think an argument can be made, and I'm asking you legally here.

 Oh, absolutely.